GENERAL BUSINESS TERMS AND CONDITIONS

 XII.
 General limitations of liability

-XIII.
-Place of jurisdiction and place of performance
+XVI.
+Place of jurisdiction

-XIV.
+XVII.
 Applicable law

 Münch Chemie International GmbH